raspberrypilearning/rpi-stress-buster-with-scratch/en/step_4.md

 ![Image of a folded square of aluminium foil, about 3 cm by 3 cm.](images/foil-folded.jpg)

-Repeat this with the second sheet, so that you have two folded squares of foil.
+Repeat this with a second sheet, so that you have two folded squares of foil.

 --- /task ---